matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

   does not recognise a field in this namespace, it may attempt to display it, but should not attempt to update the content in case it has special requirements.
 - The namespace `u.*` is reserved for user-defined fields.
 The portion of the string after the `u.` is defined the display name of this field.
-These user-defined fields will always be string format.
+These user-defined fields will always be string format, and as measured in UTF-8 byte counts, the key and value must not be longer than 128 bytes and 512 bytes respectively.
 - Client-specific or unstable fields MUST use the Java package naming convention: `tld.name.*`.

 Following support for this specification change, a user could enter a "My Timezone" field manually